LacunaOmnibus/MontyLacuna/README.md

 This is essentially a port of the Perl Games::Lacuna::Client module to Python.

 ## TBD
+- see stats.py for how methods should be documented throughout.
 - Add a "total storage" item to the output of the station report so we know how we're looking for BFG usage.
   - I've done this, but haven't updated any docu.
 Do that.